WadeP6970/johnricco.github.io/_posts/2016-8-5-twitter-bot.md

 (The probabilities are returned as strings; that's why I bother to specify stringsAsFactors = F.)

 Then we clean up the data.
-That involves converting the probabilities to numbers, sorting them, and generating a concatened column of formatted candidate-probability pairs for our tweet:
+That involves converting the probabilities to numbers, sorting them, and generating a concatenated column of formatted candidate-probability pairs for our tweet:

 ```R
 d <- d %>%